asen/smg/docs/index.md

 <pre>
 - id: +agg.hosts.sysload                                # aggregate rrd object id, must start with + char
   op: AVG                                               # mandatory aggregate function to apply
-  ids:                                                  # mandatory list of object ids
+  ids:                                                  # list of object ids, either that or a filter must be specified
     - host.host1.sysload                                # regular rrd object id, currently must be defined before this object in the config
     - host.host2.sysload                                # regular rrd object id, currently must be defined before this object in the config
   interval: 60                                          # optional - default is the interval of the first object listed in the ids list